-- Spread half of the mixture over the cinnamon rolls when they first come out of the oven.
+- Spread half of the mixture over the cinnamon rolls 10 minutes after they have come out of the oven and while they are still warm.
 The glaze will melt into the cinnamon rolls.
 When the rolls have cooled slightly spread the remaining glaze on the rolls.

 - Serve the rolls warms or at room temperature.